Mark J. Downey, MD & Alex Cotter, MD

 In most cases, you will be scheduled for 2 diagnostic nonsteroid lidocaine blocks in our office to confirm the proper levels necessary for RFA.
 Insurance requires these diagnostic blocks before an RFA can be performed.
 By injecting a small amount of lidocaine and marcaine at the desired levels, there is immediate pain relief often lasting for several hours following the procedure.

 If your diagnostic blocks are positive for pain relief >70%, then you are scheduled to return for the RFA.
 In all cases, you will be sedated and monitored safely by our anesthesia team.
 The diagnostic blocks generally take about 10 minutes to perform.
 The RFA usually takes 15-20 minutes, but can take up to 30 minutes depending on the degree of spurring and arthritis present affecting needle placement.

 Although the diagnostic blocks can be performed bilaterally at the desired levels, the RFA is a unilateral (one-sided) procedure in most cases.
 You can easily schedule a follow up RFA on the other side within the next week or two if necessary.

-Dr. Downey has been performing this procedure, in office, for several years now and has been very pleased with the results.
+Dr. Downey and Dr. Cotter have been performing this procedure, in office, for several years now and has been very pleased with the results.
 Call to schedule an office consult and see if you are a candidate for this simple, safe treatment option.